Sherin Mathews case: Indian-American foster father of three-year-old girl gets life term

 Thomas said Mathews was a liar.
 “And when he killed her, he panicked,” WFAA TV quoted the prosecutor as saying.
 “There is nothing left of her, her teeth had fallen out.
 He covered his crime.
 He got away with that.”
 She said Wesley Mathews cleaned himself up after the girl’s death, and turned off his phone’s location to hide his crime.

 Defence attorney Rafael De La Garza had argued that the accused was a concerned father who panicked when his daughter choked to death.
-He had told the jury that prosecutors were unable to prove his client had killed Sherin Mathews, and said he was only guilty of not calling the 911 emergency services.
+He had told the jury that prosecutors were unable to prove his client had killed Sherin Mathews, and claimed he was only guilty of not calling the 911 emergency services.
 “This is something he will live with for the rest of his life,” PTI quoted the attorney as saying.
 After the verdict was read out, De La Garza called the sentencing “cruel and unusual punishment”.

 The case

 Sherin Mathews’ parents reported her missing on October 7, 2017, less than a year after they adopted her from India.
-They claimed that she went missing after Wesley Mathews made her stand in the backyard of their house at 3 am as punishment for not drinking milk.
-After authorities found her body two weeks later, Wesley Mathews admitted to the police that he had moved her body but claimed the girl had choked on milk in the family’s garage.
+They claimed that she went missing after Wesley Mathews made her stand in the backyard of their house at 3 am as punishment for not drinking her milk.
+After authorities found her body two weeks later, Wesley Mathews admitted to the police that he had moved the child’s body but claimed she had choked on milk in the family’s garage.

 Early in January 2018, the Dallas County medical examiner found that Sherin Mathews had died from homicidal violence, which led prosecutors to charge Wesley Mathews with murder.